Jzjsnow/navi-complexity/README.md

 Data used to generate the figures in the paper, which is the output of the [code](#code) for the paper (see [gen_figures](https://github.com/Jzjsnow/navi-complexity/blob/main/code/gen_figures.ipynb) for details).
 - matrix_matched_path_[bj/sh/sz]\_[yyyy].pkl: the results of matched paths from [Route matching](#route-matching).
 The file contains:
-	* a matrix of dataframes where the dataframe of matched paths from station i to station j is stored at (i,j)
+	* A matrix of dataframes where the dataframe of matched paths from station i to station j is stored at (i,j).

 |**Column**|**Definition**|**Data type**|
 | :- | :- | :-: |